gold star for USAHOF

 From Toronto, P.K.
 Subban won two Gold Medals in World Junior Hockey action before he joined the team that drafted him in the second round in 2007, Montreal.
 Subban was an All-Rookie in 2010-11, and two years later, in the strike-shortened 2012-13 campaign, he won the Norris Trophy on the strength of 38 Points in 42 Games.
 With the Habs, Subban was a First Team All-Star not only in his Norris year but also two years later.

-In a shocking trade, Subban was sent to Nashville in a deal that saw the fellow defensive star, Shea Weber, go the other way.
+In a shocking trade, Subban was sent to Nashville in a deal that saw fellow defensive star Shea Weber go the other way.
 Subban remained strong in his new environment, collecting Second Team All-Star honors in 2018, a year after he propelled the Predators to their first Stanley Cup appearance.
-The charismatic superstar concluded his career with two seasons in New Jersey, where he won the King Clancy Award in his now final year.
+The charismatic superstar concluded his career with two seasons in New Jersey, where he won the King Clancy Award in his final year.

 In addition to his two Golds as a Junior, Subban won Gold for Canada in the 2014 Olympics and back-to-back Golds in the 2008 and 2009 World Juniors.

-While Ted Harris was not a goal scorer by any means (he never had a 10 Goal Season) he provided rugged defense and a physical presence over his career.
-Five times an All Star, Harris would win five Stanley Cups over his career (four with Montreal and one with Philadelphia) and he was a named to the Second Team All Star roster in the 1968-69 season.
-Notably in the 1965-66 season (a campaign where he recorded no Goals) he would lead the NHL in Plus/Minus.
+While Ted Harris was not a goal scorer by any means (he never had a 10 Goal Season), he provided rugged defense and a physical presence over his career.
+Five times an All-Star, Harris would win five Stanley Cups over his career (four with Montreal and one with Philadelphia), and he was named to the Second Team All-Star roster in the 1968-69 season.
+Notably, in the 1965-66 season (a campaign in which he recorded no Goals), he led the NHL in Plus/Minus.

 While he was in the shadow (and actually played in it) of his big brother, “The Big M” Frank Mahovolich, Pete Mahovolich was quite the player in his own right.

-Mats Naslund was a star with the Montreal Canadiens throughout the 1980’s and while Patrick Roy received the bulk of the credit for the Has shocking Stanley Cup win in 1986, it was Naslund who was the offensive star of the team.
-The Swedish star was a Second Team All Star and a Lady Byng Trophy winner and internationally speaking he would represent his country multiple times including an Olympic Gold Medal win in 1994.
-Had Naslund played longer in the NHL (which he could have, but he elected to play in Europe instead) he might be ranked a little higher.
+Mats Naslund was a star with the Montreal Canadiens throughout the 1980s, and while Patrick Roy received the bulk of the Habs' offensive credit for the shocking Stanley Cup win in 1986, it was Naslund who was the offensive star of the team.
+The Swedish star was a Second Team All-Star and a Lady Byng Trophy winner.
+Internationally, he represented his country multiple times, including winning an Olympic Gold Medal in 1994.
+Had Naslund played longer in the NHL (which he could have, but he elected to play in Europe instead), he might be ranked a little higher.

 It is a sad day for the Montreal Canadiens and the world of hockey as it was announced today that Henri Richard passed away at the age of 84.